SmileLulz/smilelulz.github.io/README.md

+# !
+Old Branch !

+This branch contains the 2nd version of SmileLulz website.

+---

 # 😀 SmileLulz here!

 I'm an indie game developer passionate about making simple, fun, and replayable games that anyone can enjoy.
 I focus on small-scope with a minimalist aesthetic.
 My current projects are available for Android only, but with plans for iOS and PC in the future.